OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-07-Two-Factor-Authentication.md

 someplace where they can be physically accessed.
 Think of them a bit like passwords -- information you wouldn’t want to leave in plain sight.

-**Questions about 2FA use for teams**\
+### 2FA For Teams
-So far we’ve only talked about situations where one person needs to log into an account, and they alone hold onto their authentication device.\
+So far we’ve only talked about situations where one person needs to log into an account, and they alone hold onto their authentication device.

-\
-But newsrooms often share login information, and chances are, more than one person has access to the Twitter account.\
+But newsrooms often share login information, and chances are, more than one person has access to the Twitter account.
 \
 The audience might wonder, do 2FA users need to ask for permission to use your colleague’s phone every time you want to log in?\